ThreeSixes/airSuck/README.md

 AirSuck Geospatial viewer web page:
   - node/index.html - Main page served when you're connected to the stateNode service with a browser.
 This page displays data about vehicles being received by airSuck on Google Maps.
   - node/jquery-2.1.4.min.js - jQuery javascript library served locally.
 (See https://jquery.com)

+Documentation:
+  - docs/airSuck data dictionary.ods - Data dictionary for JSON data passed between components of airSuck.

+Acknowledgements:
+  - This project uses code from Bistromath's gr-modes project (https://github.com/bistromath/gr-air-modes), and from MalcomRobb's dump1090 (https://github.com/MalcolmRobb/dump1090).
+  - Matthew Lambert for a lot of work on the Google Maps integration.